SonarSource/SonarJS/README.md

 * [for TypeScript](https://docs.sonarqube.org/latest/analysis/languages/typescript/)

 # <a name="support"></a>Have question or feedback?
-### GitHub issues
-If you want to report a bug, request a feature or provide other kind of feedback, [create a GitHub issue](https://github.com/SonarSource/sonar-javascript/issues/new).

-### SonarQube Community Forum
+### SonarSource Community Forum
-You can also use [SonarQube Community Forum](https://community.sonarsource.com/).
-Please do not forget to specify the details of your request, as well as analysers' and SonarQube versions.
+If you want to report a bug, request a feature or provide other kind of feedback, please use [SonarQube Community Forum](https://community.sonarsource.com/).
+Please do not forget to specify the details of your request, code reproducer, versions of projects you use.

 # Contributing

-#### 1. GitHub issue
+#### 1. Request a new feature
-To request a new feature, [create a GitHub issue](https://github.com/SonarSource/sonar-javascript/issues/new).
-Even if you plan to implement it yourself and submit it back to the community, please create an issue to be sure that we can follow up on it.
+To request a new feature, create a new thread in [SonarSource Community Forum](https://community.sonarsource.com/).
+Even if you plan to implement it yourself and submit it back to the community, please create a thread to be sure that we can follow up on it.

 #### 2. Pull Request
 To submit a contribution, create a pull request for this repository.
 Please make sure that you follow our [code style](https://github.com/SonarSource/sonar-developer-toolset) and all [tests](/docs/DEV.md#testing) are passing.